nikodunk/roomsolar/content/solar-kit/_index.md

 aliases: [/solar-xantrex-kit-apartment/]
 ---

-### The Landlord-Friendly, Self-Install Solar + Battery Kit for your off-grid Apartment, Condo, Balcony, Backup and Camping needs

-Build an easy DIY mobile solar micro-grid in your apartment, balcony, shared rooftop, garden or RV for easy renewable independence, backup power and the odd outdoor adventure.
+How to build an easy DIY mobile solar micro-grid in your apartment, balcony, shared rooftop, garden or RV for easy renewable independence, backup power and the odd outdoor adventure.

 <img src="img/press_icons.png" />